ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ## ClickHouse Client

 Java client is a library implementing an API that abstracts details of network communications with ClickHouse server.
-Currently only HTTP interface is well supported.
+Currently only HTTP interface is supported.
 The library provides all need to send requests and parse responses.

 First Java client was developed far back in 2015.
 We have refactored it in 2024 and have introduced a new component - `client-v2`.
 New implementation has